SpencerJCode/SpencerJCode/README.md

 📫 How to reach me: spencerjcode@gmail.com

-🥋 Enrolled in <a href=https://www.codingdojo.com>Coding Dojo</a>, est. graduation early June

-🌱 Currently learning about AI integration with RPA/Software development

 ❤️ Passionate about building tools that solve problems and help people

-✝️ Reformed Baptist Christian, bringing excellence in character and integrity to the workplace
+✝️ 'Reformed' Baptist Christian, bringing excellence in character and integrity to the workplace

 ⚡ Fun fact: There was a time in my life where I was floating in the open ocean and being circled by a shark

-💼 Looking for full-time employment in RPA/Software development